Guide to Work, Study, Travel and Living Abroad

 • The AA (Automobile Association) of South Africa

-Please note: Due to regular fluctuations in the Rand-$ exchange rate, all the above prices should be checked at the time of travel using a currency calculator of choice.
+Please note: Due to regular fluctuations in the Rand-$ exchange rate, all the above prices should be checked during travel using a currency calculator of choice.

-Pearl Harris was born in South Africa where she spent most of her life before emigrating to the Czech Republic with her husband, Ian, in 2002.
+Pearl Harris was born in South Africa, where she spent most of her life before emigrating to the Czech Republic with her husband, Ian, in 2002.
 Besides travel, her passions are writing, photography, reading, and animals.
-She has a B.A. in English & Linguistics, post-graduate Diploma in Translation and TEFL qualification.
+She has a B.A. in English & Linguistics, a post-graduate Diploma in Translation, and a TEFL qualification.
 Formerly an EFL teacher, Pearl now freelances and you can find more information on her website about her work proofreading & editing.

 Pearl has been widely published in magazines and on the web.
 Her travel memoir, From Africa to Buková, and the sequel Where is my Home? are available on Amazon.com.

-Tanya Linnegar, Linnegar Photography has authored an article on Coffee Bay in South Africa for Transitions Abroad.
+Tanya Linnegar, has authored an article on Coffee Bay in South Africa for Transitions Abroad.

 South Africa: Articles and Essential Resources